UCLL-Frontend/oefeningen-frontend-deel1/week-04-expand-your-static-website-and-layout-your-page-using-grid-and-flexbox.md

 - In the other new HTML file (e.g., `services.html`), create a layout using CSS Grid.
 For example, create a grid container with multiple grid items.
   - In your `style.css`, apply CSS Grid styles to the elements within the grid-container.
   - Use media queries to make the layout responsive.
 - Ensure that your navigation menu, which you have already created in your `index.html`, includes links to the newly added pages (`about.html` and `services.html`).
+Remember that the fifth link must link to your site specification.
 - Make sure to use media queries to make your layout responsive, including navigation, images, white spaces, etc. Work mobile-first.
 - Test the validity of each of your HTML pages using an online validator, such as [https://html5.validator.nu/](https://html5.validator.nu/).
 Ensure that there are no errors or warnings in the validation reports.
 - Test using [CSS Validator](https://jigsaw.w3.org/css-validator/) if your CSS file is valid according to the web standard CSS3.